vikas-azureiot/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_14-iot-edge-device-in-restricted-network.md

 To ensure these resources are available, complete the following steps.

-1. In the lab virtual environment, open a Microsoft Edge browser window, and then navigate to the following Web address:
+1. In the virtual machine environment, open a Microsoft Edge browser window, and then navigate to the following Web address:

     **Web address**: +++https://portal.azure.com/#create/Microsoft.Template/uri/https%3a%2f%2fraw.githubusercontent.com%2fMicrosoftLearning%2fMSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer%2fmaster%2fAllfiles%2FARM%2Flab14.json+++